perfecto25/roco/README.md

 | `node.crt` | each node, `/etc/roco/tls/` | no | The node's certificate, presented to peers |

-Every roco node needs its own `node.key` and `node.crt`, including the originating node (qbtch7 above).
+Every roco node needs its own `node.key` and `node.crt`, including the originating node ("node A" above).
 The target host needs nothing.

 The "admin machine" can be any machine you control (your laptop, a bastion).
 It only runs `roco tls` commands, not the roco daemon.